montecristo7/STA663L_Final_Project_Latent_Dirichlet_Allocation/README.md

 ## Installation instructions

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the package.
+We recommend to use a vitualenv to install.

 ```bash
 git clone https://github.com/montecristo7/STA663L_Final_Project_Latent_Dirichlet_Allocation.git